Buried In Silence: How the Other Half lives

 “It was a constant struggle,” Matta said.
 “Despite being raised in a prosperous nation, many resources have always been completely withheld from me.”

 While Matta has always appreciated her parents’ resilience, their inability to grow because of their legality has often left her feeling hopeless.
 Having been raised in the United States, Matta views herself as an American and believes their hard work should allow them equal opportunity.

 “I don’t think your legal status or country of origin should determine your quality of life,” Matta said. “[My family] worked hard to become as American as possible, but we aren’t.
 We feel like we are, but everybody else doesn’t see us that way.”

 Since 2016, the public distaste for immigration has grown more vocal.
 While the Obama administration prioritized deporting immigrants who committed more severe crimes, the Trump administration has issued new policies targeting immigrants who commit minor offenses such as driving without a license.

 After applying for permanent residency in 2007, it has been a waiting game for Matta and her family.

 “All I can do is expect the worst.
 I have all of my mom’s passwords for her bank and every important document.
 I have all the important numbers in case something does happen,” Matta said.

 Despite these pitfalls, the Mattas managed to make a life for themselves.
-Though the task proved to be a difficult and jarring experience, Matta’s parents stand by their decision.
+Though the task proved to be a jarring and challenging experience, Matta’s parents stand by their decision.

 “I have struggled very much in this country, but I would have struggled more in Colombia,” Matta’s mother, Diana Patricia, said.
 “The same way many people don’t want me here, many people have been nice to me.
 Those people are the real Americans.”